-- 1. Exclusion of companies involved in controversial activities (for more details, see the Fund's Transparency Code, available on the Management Company's website): - Companies involved directly (in the manufacture, sale of components, services, etc.) or indirectly (via a subsidiary or parent company) in activities involving the following controversial weapons: blinding laser weapons, incendiary weapons and non-locatable shrapnel weapons, biological and chemical weapons and depleted uranium, are excluded from the investment universe; - Companies where more than 10% of turnover is related to activities listed below are also excluded from the fund's investment universe: - The manufacture of nuclear and conventional weapons, their components or associated systems, - ✓ Coal extraction, and more specifically the extraction and sale of thermal coal (lignite, bitumen, anthracite, etc.), which does not include metallurgical coal (also known as coking coal or steelmaking coal), - Unconventional oil and gas extraction (oil sands, shale oil and gas, coal seam gas), - ✓ Tobacco, - ✓ Adult entertainment, - ✓ Gambling activities, - ✓ GMOs, and - ✓ Palm oil. - 2.
-Exclusion of companies rated 'CCC' or having a red ESG controversy flag from MSCI ESG Research.
+- 2. Exclusion of companies rated 'CCC' or having a red ESG controversy flag from MSCI ESG Research.
 These 'Red' controversies notably include companies that do not comply with the United Nations Global Compact (Human Rights, Labour Rights, Environment and Corruption); - 3.
 Analysis of the governance practices of the businesses in accordance with the proprietary Montpensier Governance Flag (MGF) method, the purpose of which is to evaluate the alignment of interests among management, shareholders and more generally all stakeholders.
 It is based on a list of sub-criteria grouped around 4 areas of analysis: Board (degree of independence of the board of directors, presence of women on the board of directors), Compensation (transparency of remuneration criteria), Shareholder structure (presence of a majority shareholder, etc.) and Accounting practices (opinion of the auditors on the financial statements, etc.) which allow us to determine three MGF statuses: 'Pass', 'Watchlist' or 'Fail'.
 All businesses identified as 'Fail' are excluded; - 4.
-Analysis of companies' impact on the environment and on society in accordance with the proprietary Montpensier Impact Assessment (MIA) method based on the 17 SDGs of the UN, grouped into 2 transitions: Ecological Transition and Solidarity Transition, then according to 4 impact themes: Environment and Resources for Ecological Transition, Inclusion and Essential Needs for Solidarity Transition.
+Analysis of the contribution of the underlying companies to the environmental and socially responsible transitions according to the proprietary Montpensier Industry Contributor (MIC) method, which is based on the 17 UN SDGs, using a best-in-class approach grouped into 2 transitions: Ecological Transition and Solidarity Transition, then according to 4 impact themes: Environment and Resources for Ecological Transition, Inclusion and Essential Needs for Solidarity Transition.
 This is based on a list of sub-criteria (carbon footprint, waste management, employee satisfaction, number of patients treated, etc.) supplemented by other indicators (fossil fuel activities, proportion of non-renewable energy in consumption and production, compliance with the principles of the United Nations Global Compact, etc.).
-This method allows us to determine three levels of MIA impact MIA: positive, neutral and negative.
-All businesses with a negative MIA impact are excluded.
+This analysis makes it possible to determine the positioning of companies on environmental and social aspects, taking into account their sector of activity and the progress of the companies.
+This method allows us to determine 3 levels of MIC contribution: positive, neutral, negative.
+Underlyings making a negative contribution are excluded.